getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 author: Kyle Kelley <kyle.kelley@rackspace.com>
 published: true
 excerpt: >
-  In this week's roundup: We give you docker.sock, configure free letsencrypt TLS/SSL certs, and more!
+  In this week's roundup we give you docker.sock, configure free letsencrypt TLS/SSL certs, and more!
 categories:
  - Encryption